MicrosoftLearning/MS-4004-Empower-workforce-copilot-use-cases/Instructions/Labs/M03-empower-workforce-copilot-it/4-update-technical-report.md

 9. Copy and paste the content from this response into the document.
 Place it just before the **Risks and mitigations** section, and then edit the content as needed.
 If necessary, add a heading for this section titled **Security policies related to VPN usage**.
 10. When you reviewed the report, you also identified one area of content that you felt needed to be rewritten.
 In the section on **Risks and mitigations**, the first bullet covers both home and enterprise VPNs.
 You want it to only address enterprise VPNs.
 However, given the way in which the content is written, it doesn't appear to be an easy fix.
 You decide to have Copilot rewrite the content for you.

-    > [!TIP]
-    > To have Copilot rewrite content, you must first highlight the content that you want Copilot to rewrite.
+    > **TIP:** To have Copilot rewrite content, you must first highlight the content that you want Copilot to rewrite.

 11. Highlight the content in the first bullet of the **Risks and mitigation** section, and then enter the following prompt: